e-tsoni/support-vector-classification/README.md

 # support-vector-classification

 Classify tumors into malignant (cancerous) or benign (non-cancerous) using a Support Vector Machine.
-1. EXPLORING THE DATA
+1. exploring the data
-2. SPLIT, STANDARDIZATION
+2. split, standardization
-3. CREATE, FIT AND TEST THE MODEL (only results of two kernels are shown here, linear and rbf)
+3. create, fit and test the model (only results of two kernels are shown here, linear and rbf)
-4. CROSS VALIDATION USING "for" LOOP FOR SPLITING THE DATA
+4. cross validation using "for" loop for spliting the data
-5. USING FUNCTION K-FOLD CROSS VALIDATION
+5. using function k-fold cross validation
-6. PARAMETERS TUNING USING "for" LOOP
+6. parameters tuning using "for" loop
-7. USING PRINCIPAL COMPONENT ANALYSIS FOR DIMENSIONALITY REDUCTION AND VISUALIZATION
+7. using principal component analysis for dimensionality reduction and visualization